-Spotlight on Vermont-woo-hoo!
+Spotlight on Vermont!

 No time to visit other school libraries in your busy schedule?
 Wish you could see what your colleagues are doing to embrace “future ready” school library programs?
 Want to build networking within your region?